 Landlords will ask for proof of income or employment from you and your other co-tenants.

-It’s not a bad idea to confirm your new roommate’s income by checking their W2’s or recent paycheck stubs before they submit them to the landlord.
+They’ll make a request to see your recent W2 or recent paycheck stubs.
 Landlords will sometimes ask for tax returns, but it’s not likely unless you’re self-employed.

 It’s most likely that any calls that are made to your company will be directed to the Human Resources Dept. for verification.
 That department is trained to provide all the right legal answers on behalf of you and the firm.

 A landlord will always ask for these things if they’re correctly screening new tenants.
 But, only after the proper consent forms have been signed.
 Never before!